therealbstern/apcupsd/doc/manual/manual.rst

 plastic at one end of the cable.
 If you specify the wrong cable, it is very likely that at the first power failure, your computer will be immediately shutdown.
 This is an unfortunate consequence of the dumb signaling mode.
-To avoid this, first replace {
-/etc/apcupsd/apccontrol} with { safe.apccontrol} found in the
-examples directory, then test until everything works correctly.
+To avoid this, first replace /etc/apcupsd/apccontrol with safe.apccontrol found in the examples directory, then test until everything works correctly.
 Once you have the correct cable, be sure to remember to reinstall the correct apccontrol file and test that your computer is